Creating an Interrupt Object

 Disables a hardware interrupt.

-Interrupt service routine (ISR) for the interrupt.
+The interrupt service routine (ISR) for the interrupt.